-Peter Lewis, chief executive of the Institute of Fundraising, said the strategy has some "commendable aspirations", but said the strategy "could have gone further in clearly setting the government’s role in promoting philanthropy and giving across all government departments and embedding an ambition to raise, celebrate, and promote charitable giving more widely".
+Peter Lewis, chief executive of the Institute of Fundraising, said the strategy had some "commendable aspirations", but it "could have gone further in clearly setting the government’s role in promoting philanthropy and giving across all government departments and embedding an ambition to raise, celebrate and promote charitable giving more widely".

 Lewis said: "The new strategy states that it is the start of a conversation, not the final word, and we will need continual engagement and dialogue with government and partners in the sector to drive meaningful change."

-Etherington also said that the almost £2bn estimated to exist in dormant assets in the UK should be used to "start a real revolution in community ownership and participation", but said that "progress seems limited" on the use of these assets in the charity sector and called for more detail.
+Etherington said that the almost £2bn estimated to exist in dormant assets in the UK should be used to "start a real revolution in community ownership and participation", but "progress seems limited" on the use of these assets in the charity sector.
+He called for more detail.

-Baroness Stowell, chair of the Charity Commission, welcomed the strategy’s commitment to building a strong charity sector, and said the commission’s own five-year plan will be launched later this year.
+Baroness Stowell, chair of the Charity Commission, welcomed the strategy’s commitment to building a strong charity sector and said the commission’s own five-year plan would be launched later this year.